 Oil and Gas Treatments » Petroleum/Oil Digester

-Petroleum/Oil Digester (Formerly LFS-1) BIOREMEDIATES THE FOLLOWING CONTAMINATES IN SOIL AND WATER:
+Petroleum/Oil Digester ( LFS-1) BIOREMEDIATES THE FOLLOWING CONTAMINATES IN SOIL AND WATER:

 Alkanes (Gasoline, Diesel, Fuel Oil, etc.)